 Mixes and Mic-positions

-I cannot make to big a deal the mix options and how great they are, even from a composer’s perspective.
+I cannot make too big a deal of the mix options and how great they are, even from a composer’s perspective.
 Learning to control mic positions is essential to building a sophisticated color pallet, and while more people start ignoring it, the ones that don’t stand out even more.
 To this day I’m still occasionally discovering new sonic colors, after having used the library for a long time.